What is Tango Musicality?

-Musicality is the knowing of the music, and the moving, while dancing, that matches the music.
-In its simplest form, musicality in tango is stepping “on the beat” in the 4/4 time of tango music, combined with knowing (or hearing) the quicker steps – the syncopation – and stepping to match the music.
+Musicality is the moving, while dancing, that matches the music.
+In its simplest form, musicality in tango is stepping “on the beat” in the 4/4 time of tango music, combined with hearing the quicker steps – the syncopation – and stepping to match the music.
 A large part of tango music is appropriate for simple walking steps; another large part can be heard as Quick, Quick, Slow steps.
-The “Tango Step” of a century ago was based on the SSQQS pattern, so common in tango music.
+The “Tango Step” of a century ago was based on the “Tango Rhythm” SSQQS pattern, so common in tango music.
 Basic musicality is being “on the beat”, and synchronizing your quick steps to the QQS in the music.

 Tango music also contains more complicated rhythmic elements, such as suspensions, note-displacement syncopations, Habaneras, 3-3-2 phrases, piano accents, rhythmless phrases, and more.
 Learning these rhythmic nuances, and how to dance to them, takes great familiarity with the music, or possibly writing them on paper.
 Once you have them on paper, you can listen to the music while reading the paper, and then later, while dancing, it will be easier to hear them and dance to them.